daraosn/mustekala/README.md

 Example 2
 -----
-* Clone node-puller on your computer
+* Clone mustekala on your computer
 * Run npm install to get socket.io and Express
-* Run node app
+* Run node mustekala
 * Go to http://localhost:3001/example.html and play with it using different browsers or clients.
 * You can also use curl to make a POST request to push/pull events.
 ````curl -d "channel=yourchannelname&command=alert('hey')&password=yourpassword" http://localhost:3001/puller/run````